rootvisionai/dml_segmentation/README.md

 This diagram represents a machine learning process involving support images, support masks, and query images to generate a result mask using a k-nearest neighbors (KNN) module.
 Here’s a step-by-step breakdown:

 1. **Support Image**:
-   - A support image of size \(224 \times 224 \times 3\) is provided, containing the object of interest.
+   - A support image of size (224x224x3) is provided, containing the object of interest.

 2. **Support Mask**:
-   - A corresponding support mask of size \(224 \times 224 \times N\) is provided, highlighting the regions of interest within the support image.
+   - A corresponding support mask of size (224x224xN) is provided, highlighting the regions of interest within the support image.

 3. **Model Backbone (Support)**:
-   - The support image is passed through a model backbone, a neural network feature extractor, which produces an output feature map of size \(224 \times 224 \times 512\).
+   - The support image is passed through a model backbone, a neural network feature extractor, which produces an output feature map of size (224x224x512).

 4. **Support Vectors**:
    - The feature map is divided into positive and negative support vectors: